ephemeraHQ/message-kit/examples/subscription/README.md

 } else if (cacheStep === 1) {
   if (content === "1") {
     message = "Here is the info.";
-    //reset the bot to the initial step inMemoryCacheStep.set(senderAddress, 0);
+    //reset the app to the initial step inMemoryCacheStep.set(senderAddress, 0);
   } else if (content === "2") {
     await redisClient.set(senderAddress, "subscribed");
     message =
       "You are now subscribed.
 You will receive updates.\n\ntype 'stop' to unsubscribe";
-    //reset the bot to the initial step inMemoryCacheStep.set(senderAddress, 0);
+    //reset the app to the initial step inMemoryCacheStep.set(senderAddress, 0);
   } else {
     message = "Invalid option.
 Please choose 1 for Info or 2 to Subscribe.";